-A letter of credit is a financial document provided by a third party (with no direct interest in the transaction), mostly a bank or a financial institution, that guarantees the payment of funds for goods and services to the seller once the seller has submitted the required documents.
-A letter of credit has three important elements – the beneficiary/ seller who is paid the credit, the buyer/ applicant who buys the goods or services and the issuing bank that issues the letter of credit on the buyer’s request.
-There might be another bank involved as an advising bank that advises the beneficiary.
+An LC is a financial document provided by a third party (with no direct interest in the transaction), mostly a bank or a financial institution, that guarantees the payment of funds for goods and services to the seller once the seller submits the required documents.
+A letter of credit has three important elements – the beneficiary/seller who is the recipient of the LC, the buyer/applicant who buys the goods or services and the issuing bank that issues the LC on the buyer’s request.
+At times, there is an involvement of another bank as an advising bank that advises the beneficiary.

 Types of Letter of Credit

-The same letter of credit can be called export or import depending on who uses it.
+The same LC becomes an export or import LC depending on who uses it.
 The exporter will term it as an exporter letter of credit whereas an importer will term it as an importer letter of credit.

 A letter of credit that allows a beneficiary to further transfer all or a part of the payment to another supplier in the chain or any other beneficiary.
 This generally happens when the beneficiary is just an intermediary for the actual supplier.
-Such letter of credit allows the beneficiary to provide its own documents but transfer the money further.
+Such LC allows the beneficiary to provide its own documents but transfer the money further.

 An LC that issuing bank or the buyer can alter any time without any notification to the seller/beneficiary.
 Such types of letters are not used frequently as the beneficiary is not provided any protection.